-- 1.1 Everyone has rights with regard to the way in which their personal data is handled.
-During the course of our activities as a Trust we will collect, store and process personal data about our pupils, workforce, parents and others.
-This makes us a data controller in relation to that personal data. - 1.2 We are committed to the protection of all personal data and special category personal data for which we are the data controller. - 1.3 The law imposes significant fines for failing to lawfully process and safeguard personal data and failure to comply with this policy may result in those fines being applied. - 1.4 All members of our workforce must comply with this policy when processing personal data on our behalf.
+- I.I Everyone has rights with regard to the way in which their personal data is handled.
+During the course of our activities as a Trust, we will collect, store and process personal data about our pupils, workforce, parents and others.
+This makes us a data controller in relation to that personal data.
+As Data Controllers, we are registered with the ICO, as is legally required. - 1.2 We are committed to the protection of all personal data and special category personal data for which we are the data controller. - 1.3 The law imposes significant fines for failing to lawfully process and safeguard personal data and failure to comply with this policy may result in those fines being applied. - 1.4 All members of our workforce must comply with this policy when processing personal data on our behalf.
 Any breach of this policy may result in disciplinary or other action.